 Instructions

-- Heat a large pot or dutch oven over medium heat and add the oil.
-Once the oil is hot, add the onion, bell pepper, and celery with a sprinkle of salt.
+- Heat a Dutch oven over medium heat and add the oil.
+Add the onion, bell pepper, and celery with a sprinkle of salt.
 Cook, stirring frequently, until the onions are translucent and the veggies are starting to brown, 7-10 min.
 If things are sticking to the pan, feel free to add a splash of water.

 - Add the garlic, chili powder, paprika, oregano, garlic powder, onion powder, thyme, cayenne (if using), salt, pepper, and sausage with a splash of water to scrape up the brown bits.
-Stir until everything is evenly coated in the spices.
-Cook until the sausage is nearly done, 5-7 min.
+(You can also use a little bit of dry red wine here; it's called deglazing the pan).
+Stir until the spices evenly coat the ingredients and cook until the sausage is nearly done, 5-7 min.

 - Add the tomatoes (including their juices), broth, and pasta.
 Increase the heat until the mixture comes to a low boil.
-Stir well, cover and cook on a low simmer for 10 minutes.
-Stir occasionally and monitor the water level–if the liquid seems to be evaporating really quickly, turn your heat down a little and add water as needed.
-If there is excess liquid when the pasta is getting close to being done, let it cook some with the lid off.
+Stir well, cover, and reduce to a low simmer for 10 minutes.
+Stir occasionally and monitor the water level.
+If the liquid seems to be evaporating quickly, reduce the heat a little and add water as needed.
+If the pasta is almost ready but the rest looks too soupy, let it cook with the lid off for a minute or so.

-- When the pasta is done, reduce the heat and add the milk and cream cheese and stir until the cream cheese is fully melted and incorporated.
-Add the parmesan cheese gradually, if using, and stir until melted.
-The sauce will thicken as it cools so don’t be alarmed if there is extra liquid!
+- When the pasta is ready, reduce the heat.
+Add the milk and cream cheese and stir until the cream cheese is fully melted and incorporated.
+Add the Parmesan cheese gradually, if using, and stir until melted.
+The sauce will thicken as it cools so don't be alarmed it initially looks like there is extra liquid.

 - Assemble.
-Divide the pasta between three meal prep containers and allow to cool completely before putting it away.
-Garnish with parsley (if desired).
-That’s it!
+Divide the pasta among three meal prep containers and allow to cool completely before refrigerating Garnish with parsley (if desired).